engity-com/bifroest/README.md

 You can connect via your **SSH keys**, as usually.
 And so on...

 ...but you can also use **[OpenID Connect](https://openid.net/)** (or OAuth2) identity provider.
 The best thing about this is: In contrast to the other SSH servers with OpenID Connect, you don't need any other client locally installed, than your regular SSH Client ([OpenSSH](https://www.openssh.com/), [PuTTy](https://www.putty.org/), ...).

+#### Docker environments

+You can execute your users into individual Docker containers, with custom images, network settings, ...

 #### Remember me